alm-tools/alm/docs/contributing/README.md

-Our goal with this project is to have a super simple + low barrier to entry for development.
+> Our goal with this project is to have a super simple + low barrier to entry for development.
 All you should need is nodejs + git.
-There should be be no complexity in the development setup or workflow.
+There should be be no complexity in the development setup or workflow 🌹

 # Requirements
 You need: